Setup your Radar

 Open a browser on any device on the same network: https://velocity.local

-The Pi generates a self-signed TLS certificate on first boot.
-Your browser will show a certificate warning: this is expected for a self-signed certificate.
+The Pi generates a local TLS certificate on first boot.
+HTTPS protects your dashboard session from being read by other devices on the same local network.
+Your browser will show a certificate warning because that certificate chain is not trusted by default outside the device.
+This is expected, and safe to accept.
 Click Advanced → Proceed to velocity.local (Chrome/Edge) or Accept the Risk and Continue (Firefox/Safari).
 No certificate installation is needed.

 Success criteria: the dashboard loads and shows live vehicle detections or “No data yet”